JasiHime/jasihime.github.io/webpage/docs/quickstart.md

 ## Data Management
 Data is an important part of HPC.
 Where and how to store your data is important for efficient usage of the platform.

-All storage available is to be used for the duration of a your work.
+All storage available is to be used for the duration of your work.
 It is not expected to provide long term/primary storage.
 The data will assumed to be transient with only limited protection.
 As the HPC is not a primary storage solution, we recommend storing all HPC data, you can’t afford to lose in a primary, safe location like a centralised storage system provided by your school or a Team within Microsoft Teams.
-With each Team, you get 5TB of cloud storage.
 You can use Rclone to manage your data from MARS.

+### Storage Spaces

+=== "Central"

     !!! warning

         **This is not a trusted research environment**, therefore all research data must be anonymised prior to transferring it onto the system.

-### Storage Spaces

-=== "Central"

-    #### User Home
+    **User Home**

     |||
     |---|---|